US Renewables Group

 Series C in 2011

-OPX Biotechnologies, Inc. is a Colorado-based company focused on sustainable bioproducts.
-It utilizes proprietary bioengineering technology to convert renewable feedstocks into biofuels and green chemistry products.
-The company's innovative platform, known as OPX EDGE, enables the efficient optimization of microbes and bioprocesses, allowing for improved product performance and sustainability at lower costs compared to petroleum-based alternatives.
-This approach facilitates the production of economical, bio-based chemicals, contributing to a more sustainable chemical industry.
+OPX Biotechnologies, Inc., based in Colorado, is a bioproducts company that employs its proprietary bioengineering platform, OPX EDGE, to convert renewable feedstocks into biofuels and green chemistry products.
+This technology enables the optimization of microbes and bioprocesses, aiming to deliver equivalent product performance with improved sustainability at lower costs compared to petroleum-based alternatives.

 General Compression